Travel guide

 What is an eSIM for Indonesia and how does it work?

-An Indonesia eSIM is a digital SIM card that installs on your phone without needing a physical chip: you buy the plan online, scan a QR code, and you're ready to use data in the country.
+An Indonesia eSIM is a digital SIM card installed on your mobile phone without needing a physical chip: you buy the plan online, scan a QR code, and you have data ready to use in the country.

 The advantage is that you don't have to find a store upon arrival.
-Indonesia is an archipelago of over 17,000 islands, and in many tourist destinations (Ubud, Gili, Nusa Penida), local card counters close early or are far from the hotel.
-With an eSIM, you set it up from home and only activate it when you land on Indonesian soil.
+Indonesia is an archipelago of over 17,000 islands, and in many tourist destinations (Ubud, Gili, Nusa Penida), local card stands close early or are far from hotels.
+With an eSIM, you set it up from home and only activate it when you land in Indonesia.

-eSIM Indonesia: comprehensive guide to having internet in Bali, Jakarta, and all of Java
+eSIM Indonesia: complete guide to having internet in Bali, Jakarta, and all of Java

 Photo: Aan Amrin · Pexels